Dronacharya Temple, Gurugram

 The Dronacharya Temple is one of the only Hindu temples in India that is dedicated to Dronacharya, the teacher of the Pandavas and Kauravas in the Mahabharata.
 It is located in the Bhim Nagar village of Gurugram, Haryana, India.

 History and Significance

 According to the Mahabharata, Gurugram is the location where Guru Dronacharya used to live.
 It is also the location where he taught the Pandavas and Kauravas.
-In 1872, Singha Bharat, who was a ardent devotee of Shitala Devi (the wife of Drona), constructed the current temple.
+In 1872, Singha Bharat, who was an ardent devotee of Shitala Devi (the wife of Drona), constructed the current temple.
 Singha Bharat had donated a lot of land towards Dronacharya-related structures.
 Over the years, the Drona temple became larger and went from one room to two rooms.
 The temple is currently maintained by five families that live near the temple.
 Often, visitors from the more famous Sheetla Mata Temple also visit the Dronacharya Temple.

 The temple is located near other important sites related to the Mahabharata in Gurugram, such as the Gurugram Bhima Kund (where Drona bathed), the Ekalavya temple, and a temple of Lord Shiva that was built by the Pandavas.